kyracho/digit_predictor/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository and create a pull request, or open an issue if you encounter any problems.

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-With this README, users will have a clear guide on how to set up and deploy the **Digit Predictor App**.
-Let me know if you need any further details!